basejumpa/your-app-name/README.md

 Req_01: The user shall be able to interact with the application by entering values and getting calculated values derived from their inputs.

 Req_02: ComponentA shall have a button.
 When the user presses this button a value is incremented.
 The button label shows that value.
 Initial value is 19.

+Req_03: ComponentB shall have a button as well.
+When pressed it retrieves a value from an API call and adds it to its own value which is displayed in the button label.
+Initial state of the own variable is 76.